Azure-Samples/llm-eval-grader-samples/src/contoso-llm-chatbot/README.md

 This app can be run from anywhere using `Python` and `streamlit` command.

-Before running the `.env` file should be created in this directory by copying the `.env_template` file and updating the values in the `.env` file.
+Before running the `.env` file should be created in this directory by copying the `.env.template` file and updating the values in the `.env` file.

 ```bash
 API_KEY=<your azure openai api key>